hgembinski/Python-Sudoku-Solver/README.md

  </table>

  ## To-Do ##
- -Major refactoring -> seperate out GUI elements into their own proper class <br>
+ -Refactoring to seperate out GUI into its own class<br>
  -Minor GUI adjustments